I've Fallen for You: Plot

-The list of UPCAT passers is up and it says ‘Alex Reyes’ passed.
-This good news makes a boy and a girl jump.
-The host of the anime costume play announces that ‘Alex Reyes’ wins the grand prize for the night.
-From the stairs, a girl and a boy rush to claim the prize.
-There are two ‘Alex Reyes’; this spells disaster.
+The The list of UPCAT passers is released, revealing that “Alex Reyes” has passed.
+The news causes both a boy and a girl to celebrate.
+At an anime costume competition, the host announces that “Alex Reyes” has won the grand prize.
+A boy and a girl rush from opposite sides of the venue to claim the prize, only to discover that they share the same name.

-Alex Boy (Gerald Anderson) returns to the Philippines from Singapore with his mom, Tessa (Chin Chin Gutierrez).
-His father’s job in a multinational company brought them to live in many parts of the world and he really never had something he can call home.
-He can’t seem to focus on anything; he easily starts a hobby but never really finishes it.
-With the news of his parents breaking-up, Alex Boy has to do everything to achieve what he has always wanted; to live in one place as a family together.
+Alex Boy (Gerald Anderson) returns to the Philippines from Singapore with his mother, Tessa (Chin Chin Gutierrez).
+Because his father's job at a multinational company has taken the family to different parts of the world, Alex has never had a place he could call home.
+He struggles to commit to anything, frequently taking up new hobbies but abandoning them before completing them.
+When he learns that his parents are separating, Alex becomes determined to achieve what he has always wanted: to settle in one place and live together with his family.

 Alex Girl (Kim Chiu) has set goals for herself and her family.
-She has to pass UP and get a job later to help her crumbling family.
-The inn-restaurant her family owns isn’t doing well and it doesn’t help that her parents, Jonathan (Albert Martinez) and Vangie (Lotlot de Leon), are always fighting.
-She has no time for anything but to find ways to earn.
-Perhaps, money would bring the peace in her family that she has always wanted.
+She hopes to enter the University of the Philippines and eventually find a job to help support her struggling family.
+The inn and restaurant owned by her parents, Jonathan (Albert Martinez) and Vangie (Lotlot de Leon), is doing poorly, while their constant arguments further strain the family.
+With little time for anything else, Alex Girl focuses on finding ways to earn money, believing that financial stability may bring the peace she wants for her family.

-Alex Boy finds in Alex Girl the perfect partner for a tandem cycling competition he wants to join.
-In desperate need of funding for her studies, the prize of fifty thousand pesos convinces Alex Girl to team up with her annoying namesake.
-But everything Alex Girl has is talent; she lacks the proper techniques needed to win.
-As Alex Boy teaches her the techniques she needs, he learns from this driven girl the virtue of responsibility.
-In turn, Alex Boy makes Alex Girl see what she misses in her life; having fun.
+Alex Boy sees Alex Girl as the ideal partner for a tandem cycling competition he wants to enter.
+Desperate to secure money for her studies, Alex Girl agrees to team up with her annoying namesake after learning that the competition's prize is ₱50,000.
+Although she is a talented cyclist, she lacks the technical skills needed to compete effectively.
+As Alex Boy teaches her the techniques she needs, he learns from her determination and sense of responsibility.
+In turn, he helps Alex Girl rediscover the importance of having fun.

 Two young hearts find company and comfort in each other.
 As they decide to nurture their young love, fate challenges them to leap over the greatest challenge their love story would ever face; the story of their own families’ past.